prometheus/docs/content/docs/instrumenting/clientlib_guidelines.md

 Metrics with labels SHOULD support a `remove()` method with the same signature as `labels()` that will remove a Child from the metric no longer exporting it, and a `clear()` method that removes all Children from the metric.
 These invalidate caching of Children.

 There SHOULD be a way to initialize a given Child with the default value, usually just calling `labels()`.
-No-labels metrics MUST always be initialized.
-See [http://prometheus.io/docs/practices/instrumentation/#avoid-missing-metrics](http://prometheus.io/docs/practices/instrumentation/#avoid-missing-metrics)
+Metrics without labels MUST always be initialized to avoid [problems with missing metrics](/docs/practices/instrumentation/#avoid-missing-metrics).

-## **Metric names**
+### Metric names

-Metric names must match the restrictions in [http://prometheus.io/docs/concepts/data_model/#metric-names-and-labels](http://prometheus.io/docs/concepts/data_model/#metric-names-and-labels).
+Metric names must follow the [specification](/docs/concepts/data_model/#metric-names-and-labels).
 As with label names, this MUST be met for uses of Gauge/Counter/Summary/Histogram and in any other Collector offered with the library.

-Many client libraries offer setting the name in three parts: namespace_subsystem_name of which only the "name" is mandatory.
+Many client libraries offer setting the name in three parts: `namespace_subsystem_name` of which only the `name` is mandatory.

 Dynamic/generated metric names or subparts of metric names MUST be discouraged, except when a custom Collector is proxying from other instrumentation/monitoring systems.
 Generated/dynamic metric names are a sign that you should be using labels instead.

-## **Metric descriptions/help**
+### Metric description/help

 Gauge/Counter/Summary/Histogram MUST require metric descriptions/help to be provided.